jonathanw82/the-honey-pot/documents/testing.md

 **Result:** Works as intended.

-**Test:** if logged in clicking on the users name will give a drop down menu with acess to profile and logout
+**Test:** if logged in, clicking on the users name will give a drop down menu with access to profile and logout

 **Result:** Works as intended.

 **Test:** If super user also gives a link to the admin payment_failed

-**Result** ***BUG:*** Bug found, if the user has only just logged in the drop down menu will dop but there admin or profile buttons will not be accessable, untill the user has clicked on the home button then the user can click on all buttons.
+**Result** ***BUG:*** Bug found, if the user has only just logged in, the drop down menu will drop but their admin or profile buttons will not be accessable until the user has clicked on the home button, then the user can click on all buttons.

-**Resolved** It was the case that a Toast was not showing infront of the menu, as i had not inclided the {{ block.super }} in the script tab so the toast was transpartent.
+**Resolved** It was the case that a Toast was not showing infront of the menu, as I had not included the {{ block.super }} in the script tab so the toast was transparent.

 **Test:** the shopping cart icon on the nav bar is empty when it contains no products and the icon changes and a item quantity number appears next to it.

 **Result:** Works as intended.

-**Test:** If super user by clicking admin in the dropdown navigation menu take th user tot the admin pannel
+**Test:** If superuser, when clicking admin in the dropdown navigation menu it will take the user to the admin panel

 **Result:** Works as intended.

-**Test:** All produts are visible in a table
+**Test:** All products are visible in a table

 **Result:** Works as intended.

-**Test:** On clicking on either add product button the prodct add form is displayed all nessary fields give user feedback or the form will not submit, also when clicking on the choose file button a box opens so the user can selct the image for the product, the add product button saves the form and rediets to the admin panel
+**Test:** On clicking on either add product button, the product add form is displayed.
+All necessary fields give user feedback or the form will not submit, also when clicking on the choose file button a box opens so the user can select the image for the product.
+The add product button saves the form and redirects to the admin panel

 **Result:** Works as intended.